-Once you have qualified and completed your application, 125 hours are withdrawn from your hour bank each month.
+Once you have qualified, 125 hours are withdrawn from your hour bank each month.
 You can accumulate extra hours reported in your bank to provide coverage for up to 12 months.
-These hours can be used during periods of unemployment or illness.
+These hours can be used during periods of unemployment or illness